Composition Year 1

 To discuss issues of score layout and presentation, whether processed or hand-written.

 This course will introduce students to some of the compositional techniques used in the twentieth and twenty first centuries and show how harmony, rhythm, structure, instrumentation and pitch have evolved, presenting students with the basic tools for composition.
 The first half of the course will look at these techniques in relation to a number of important musical styles that evolved during the twentieth century.
+The second half will concentrate more on the techniques employed during the latter half of the twentieth-century up until the present day.
 The course will also consider individual instruments and their particular characteristics, in addition to vocal writing.
 Students are then encouraged to try out these techniques in exercises and assignments, which will be set throughout the course.

 To compose showing some use of basic twentieth-century harmonic, rhythmic and structural elements, and an understanding of instruments and layout.